 The next day brought a very stimulating discussion on the preaching of Christ from Proverbs by Rev Greg MacDonald.

 There followed a soaring, profound paper on the imputation of Christ’s righteousness by able theologian Rev Malcolm Watts.

 The School was concluded on the Thursday morning with a warm, encouraging reminder of the ‘Privileges of Preaching the Gospel’ from Rev Andrew Allan.

 As always, the regular attenders from the Free Church (Continuing) benefited from the company and fellowship of brethren from England and Ireland.
-Talks were recorded, and are available on CD from Mr Bill McQueer, The Manse, Farr, Inverness IV2 6XF.
+The talks were recorded.
+For recordings please visit the School in Theology website here.